 Eight channel sound installation for a forest.

-Tones and sounds from eight pianos have been recorded.
-Then eight loudspeakers have been mounted on trunks in a forest.
-Each loudspeaker represents one of the instrument.
+The sonic material consists of recorded tones and sounds from eight pianos.
+Emanating from eight loudspeakers mounted on selected tree trunks in a forest each loudspeaker represents one of the instruments.
 Through the loudspeakers, the eight different instruments are slowly playing a C-major scale, time after another.
-Tone by tone the pianos are walking the seven pitches upwards in a song of sorrow; a Lamento for all the trees that have been chopped down and for those who will be, to become a part of an intstrument to serve man.
+Tone by tone the pianos are walking the seven pitches upwards in a song of sorrow; a Lamento for all the trees that have been chopped down and for those who will be, to become a part of an instrument .

-Fundamental for the piece are the sounds from the forest itself and the way these sounds interact with the sounds from the pianos in an always- changing way.
+Substantial part of the work are the naturally situated sounds from the forest itself and the way these sounds interact with the sounds from the pianos in an always changing way.
 The sounds from the wood of the pianos are integrated with the former sounds from the wood of the piano; the forest.
 In this way, not only sounds, but nature and culture and layers of time are interchanging, becoming one.
-By incorporating sounds from the piano in a surrounding in which the instruments once lived as trees, two segments of the same subject for a single moment interfere.
+By incorporating sounds from the piano in a surrounding in which the instruments once lived as trees, two segments of the same subject for a single moment allowds to interfere.